HSF/hsf.github.io/_gsocproposals/2018/proposal_CERNBoxNewUI.md

 in the [CERN EOS](http://eos.web.cern.ch) infrastructure.

-CERNBox is based on ownCloud, a cloud sync and share platform written in PHP following a Model-View-Controller architecture sofware pattern.
+CERNBox is based on ownCloud, a cloud sync and share platform written in PHP following a Model-View-Controller architecture software pattern.
 In the last months the service started an architectural migration from a monolithic architecture to microservices.
 The monolithic-based application was providing different
 functionalities: access to storage, sharing of files, authentication,